 Furthermore, although Member States have no obligation to harmonise data reporting with other Member States, doing so would alleviate the administrative burden on producers.
-Harmonisation relates to the type, the format and the frequency of requested data.
+Harmonisation relates to the type, format and frequency of requested data.
 If possible, Member States should consider if they can require reporting that aligns with other Member States.
 Further guidelines for harmonised reporting may be included in the Commission's upcoming guidance for EPR schemes.